-In Singapore, YHS is a member of the Singapore National Employers Federation ("SNEF") and the Food, Drinks and Allied Workers Union Singapore ("FDAWU").
+In Singapore, Yeo's is a member of the Singapore National Employers Federation ("SNEF"), Singapore Manufacturing Federation ("SMF") and the Food, Drinks and Allied Workers Union Singapore ("FDAWU").
 In Malaysia, we are associated with the Malaysian Employers Federation ("MEF"), Federation of Malaysian Manufacturers ("FMM"), and Food Industry Employees' Union ("FIEU").

-As active members of unions and associations, YHS Group ensures compliance with applicable laws and regulations and maintains regular dialogues with the various stakeholders to build constructive and harmonious relationships.
+As active members of unions and associations, Yeo's Group ensures compliance with applicable laws and regulations and maintains regular dialogues with the various stakeholders to build constructive and harmonious relationships.